floooh/oryol/doc/OVERVIEW.md

 'Small' means 'little complexity', 'few lines of code', 'small client executable size'.

-An Oryol executable shouldn't contain any dead code, and everything should be linked statically into a single executable and no DLLs (except the absolutely required system DLLs).

 Oryol features are implemented in code modules, which compile to static link libraries.

 There's a clear module hierarchy (e.g. every module will depend on the Core module,